Department of Finance (Papua New Guinea): The Paraka Scam

-For the past six years, the Ministry of Finance has been embroiled in a multimillion-dollar corruption scandal surrounding former finance secretary Gabriel Yer and PNG lawyer Paul Paraka.
+For the past six years, the Department of Finance has been embroiled in a multimillion-dollar corruption scandal surrounding former finance secretary Gabriel Yer and PNG lawyer Paul Paraka.

 In 2006, it came to light that between 2001 and 2006, Yer and several senior officials had been making false compensation claims of up to PGK780 million against the state.
 700 claims were made by lawyers against the state and approved by the solicitor general and the finance secretary without being tested in court.

 Yer made a claim in the name of his son for the sum of PGK700,000 through his lawyer, Paraka, which was paid in full.
 Pakara profited from the scheme by making three of the largest fraudulent claims.
-In addition, he was hired by the state and paid PGK41 million between 2003 and 2006 to act on the state’s behalf for claims made through other law firms.
+In addition, he was hired by the state and paid PGK41 million between 2003 and 2006 to act on the state's behalf for claims made through other law firms.

 Commission of Inquiry

 Following the revelation of the scam, a Commission of Inquiry was established by former Prime Minister of PNG Sir Michael Somare.
 The Commission, led by Justices Maurice Sheehan, Cathy Davani and Don Manoa, was tasked with investigating the claims, establishing their legitimacy, the amounts illegally paid and to establish the roles of the solicitor general and the minister of finance, amongst other civil servants.

 The Commission was suspended and restarted five times between September 2006 and September 2008 due to issues over financing.
 The Commission's 812-page report was published in October 2009 and presented to parliament in February 2010.

 At its tabling in Parliament, Somare commented that "people who read it, would shudder in awe" at the level of corruption in the finance department.

 Findings and response

-The Commission's report was broadly damning and stated, "The plain conclusion is that in all but a handful of claims the statutory process has been grossly abused allowing illegitimate and improper claims and excess payments and excessive payouts to be legitimized."
+The Commission's report was broadly damning and stated, "The plain conclusion is that in all but a handful of claims the statutory process has been grossly abused, allowing illegitimate and improper claims and excess payments and excessive payouts to be legitimized."

 The report made 75 recommendations, including referring the matter to the police and the Ombudsman Commission for further investigation.
 It also recommended the criminal prosecution of 58 people.

 Upon completion of the report, Paraka secured an injunction halting broader publication of the report.
 In defiance of the injunction, a blogger published the entire report in May 2010. injunction remains in place today.

 Despite the Commission's decisive findings, little has been done by the government in response.
 No charges have been laid against the individuals named in the report and although Gabriel Yer was dismissed in mid-2011, he was reinstated to the position of finance secretary in December 2011.